 Celebrating the Thanksgiving Harvest in the Miniature Garden

-Thanksgiving in the Miniature Garden
+Thanksgiving DIY for the Miniature Garden

 We are grateful to add this miniature garden to our series, A Year in the Miniature Garden.
 We’ve used this garden for all seasons, and changed the accessories to match the holiday or occasion.
 The others in this series are at the end of this blog, in case you missed them.

 Today, we are serving up a couple of quick do-it-yourself projects so you can decorate your miniature garden for the day.
 Note that it is okay to pull-in a couple of Christmas accents if you need some sparkle and twinkle in your scene.
 Being Canadian, this hint has been slow to adapt, our Thanksgiving in October, a couple of weeks before Halloween.

 You decorate your full-size garden with in-season plants like Chrysanthemums, ornamental squash, corn stalks and hay bales.
 In the miniature garden, your patio space is usually limited, so look for ideas that you can stake into the wee garden beds instead.

 The following simple DIY can be made with buttons too.
 The variety of holiday and whimsical buttons have grown exponentially recently, if you haven’t been to a fabric store lately, go.
 To me, fabric stores are right up there on the list of other stores that specialize in craft supplies, art supplies, dollhouse stores, hardware and bookstores – I either want one of each, or to live there!
 Lol!

 We found this Wood Necklace Kit at Michaels Crafts, along with the Maple Leaf Brads and Lollipop sticks.

 The Maple Leaf Brads are just wrapped around the stick, with a drop of glue on the back to hold them in place.